Mursaleen7/Portswigger-BurpSuite-Labs/SQL injection/SQL injection attack, querying the database type and version on MySQL and Microsoft/README.md

 ## Why This Matters to You

-* **Precision exploitation:** Version strings map directly to published CVEs—attackers can cherry-pick exploits that match your exact patch level.
+* **Precision exploitation:** Version strings map directly to published CVEs attackers can cherry pick exploits that match your exact patch level.
 * **Evasion planning:** Knowing whether the back-end is MySQL Community, Percona, MariaDB, or Microsoft SQL Server Edition helps attackers anticipate which auditing, encryption, and logging features are present.
-* **Recon → privilege escalation:** Version disclosure is a building block in multi-stage intrusions that end in ransomware or large-scale data theft.

 ---